jiribrejcha/wifi-vendor-lookup/README.md

 - WLAN Pi M4 with MT7922 - Cloud Network Technology Singapore

 ## Help us keep the database up to date
 Simply clone our repo, and submit a Pull Request with your suggested update.
-Ideally, include a Wi-Fi scan result and a photo of the AP (including the label if you can access it).
+If you are proposing a new database addition or edit, include a Wi-Fi scan result screenshot, and a photo of the AP including the label, if you can access it.